-Students in all graduate programs at AState have an organization of their own.
+Students in all graduate programs at A-State have an organization of their own.
 This organization, which works with the Graduate School and Graduate Dean is The Graduate Student Advisory Council.
 A student from one of the graduate programs represents the College of Nursing and Health Professions.
-If you have concerns about graduate study in general or campus services to graduate students, contact your representative to the Graduate Student Advisory Council.
-The Constitution and By-Laws of the Graduate Student Advisory Council are on file in the Department of Nursing Office for review.